longturn/freeciv21/docs/Coding/hacking.rst

 They then send the tiles to the :code:`void send_tile_info(struct player *dest, int x, int y)` function, which then sets the correct ``known_type`` and sends the tile to the client.

-If you want to just show the terrain and Cities of the square the function :code:`show_area()` does this.
+If you want to just show the terrain and cities of the square the function :code:`show_area()` does this.
 The tiles remain fogged.
 If you play without Fog of War all the values of the seen arrays are initialized to 1.
 So you are using the exact same code, you just never get down to 0.
 As changes in the "fogginess" of the tiles are only sent to the client when the value shifts between zero and non-zero, no redundant packages are sent.